ebzzry/ebzzry.github.io/en/fkd/emacs-racket.md

 those of you who are unfamiliar with Comint mode, it is the same mode that handles `M-x shell RET`.

 So, what can you do with it?
-While editing `.rkt` file, here are some of the usual shortcuts that I use (The full list of keys are [available here](http://www.nongnu.org/geiser/geiser_5.html#Cheat-sheet)).
+While editing `.rkt` file, here are some of the usual shortcuts that I use.
+The full list of keys are [available here](http://www.nongnu.org/geiser/geiser_5.html#Cheat-sheet).
 Take note, that the description of the keys that I used below, are for myself initially, to help me understand what they do.
 They may, or may not diverge from the official description, listed on the aforementioned link.

 ### <a name="racketbuffer"></a> Racket buffer